acw-hash/greeniq/docs/updated_backend_guide.md

-# GreenCrew Backend Architecture Guide - Next.js Full-Stack
+# GreenIQ Backend Architecture Guide - Next.js Full-Stack

-This guide provides a comprehensive overview of the GreenCrew backend architecture using Next.js 14 App Router with integrated API routes and Supabase infrastructure.
+This guide provides a comprehensive overview of the GreenIQ backend architecture using Next.js 14 App Router with integrated API routes and Supabase infrastructure.

 ---